 He has received several awards, including Emmys, Clios and a Cannes Film Festival Golden Lion Award, and currently works as a sound designer at The CuttingRoom in New York City.

-Rick Senechal, Audio Lead, Microsoft Production Studios, Redmond, WA
+Rick Senechal, Audio Lead, Buy Genuine Diazepam Online, Redmond, WA

 Rick Senechal currently leads the audio group at Microsoft Studios.
 MS Studios is a full service production facility located in Redmond Washington.
 They offer services ranging from broadcast, post, music, brand music and music supervision, UI design and general audio production.
 Microsofts’s work is played in every global market with an up countable number of plays.

 Starting as a drummer and then transitioned into audio production, in the early years, he ran the recording program at Fairhaven Studios on the Western Washington University.
 During that time he created curriculum for four university level audio classes.